PingOne

 How service caching works

-The cache key includes a hash of service settings and interpolated attribute values.
-The decision service invokes the service and caches the service response under a new key when a value in the service request changes.
-For example, when there’s a new parameter in the request body, or an attribute value is resolving differently.
-The cache value contains the service response as strings.
+The decision service invokes the service and caches the response under a new key when a value in the service request changes.
+This can occur, for example, when the request body includes a new parameter or when a header value changes.

 Configuring service caching

 You can configure cache settings for individual services when you add or edit a service.
-For more information, see Connecting a service.

-Service cache settings in PingOne Authorize override any cache control headers in the HTTP response.
+Service cache settings in PingOne Authorize override any Cache-Control headers in the HTTP response.
 This can result in: